hobigo/nextcloud-node-client/README.md

 Tags are used to filter for file and folders.
 Tags can be created and assigned to files or folders.

 ## API overview
-The api usage is currently not yet documented.
+The API usage is currently not yet documented.
-Please refer to test file and the docs folder with the generated documentation.
+Please refer to test file and the ``/docs`` folder with the generated documentation.

 ### Client
 - factory method for client